Combining Observational and Experimental Data to Improve Efficiency Using Imperfect Instruments: Efficiency Gain

-This assumption is easily satisfied in ranking experiments in online settings, where positions of ads or hotels listed by a website are randomly shuffled.
-It is also satisfied if the experimental $X$ is sampled from the marginal distribution of the observational $X$.
+\begin{lemma} If $Var(X_i|G_i = O) = Var(X_i|G_i = E)$,\footnote{ This equality assumption is easily satisfied in ranking experiments in online settings, where positions of ads or hotels listed by a website are randomly shuffled.
+It is also satisfied if the experimental $X$ is sampled from the marginal distribution of the observational $X$. } the relative variance of the two estimators can be written as: